scrabbletank/farhome-rules/rulesdoc.md

 #### Use (2 AP)
 The default for using an item, drinking a potion, activating a magic item, or interacting with an object (eg: pulling a switch).
 Some magic items will give their own AP costs, using those instead.
 You can only use one potion each turn.

+##### Variant Rule: Using potions on others
+You can use potions on willing or downed creatures by spending 5 AP instead of 2.
+Normal potion rules still apply.

 #### Spell (Varying AP)
 There is no limit to the number of spells you can cast, as long as you have enough AP to cast them.
 Most spells will require you to make a Spellcasting roll.
-These use normal dice equal to the spells spellcasting attribute, either Intelligence, Willpower, or Charisma.
+These use normal dice equal to the spells spellcasting attribute: either Intelligence, Willpower, or Charisma.
 If you are proficient in that spell type, improve a number of normal dice to proficient dice equal to your proficiency modifier.

 #### Maneuver (Varying AP)
 Maneuvers have a variety of triggers, but unless otherwise stated must be used on your turn.
 Each turn you can use a single maneuver, after which that maneuver can't be used the next turn.
-You may still use a different maneuver the next turn.
+You can still use a different maneuver the next turn.

 ### The Gameboard
 Many DM's will represent their world with a gameboard, with every tile on the board representing a 5 ft square in the world.
 Usually only a single creature can occupy 1 tile at a time.
 Some creatures can occupy more or than one tile.
 All abilities, spells and feats in Farhome uses tiles to determine distance.